The Body CT Scan Division at Tufts Medical Center provides safe, noninvasive diagnostic and interventional radiology services.

 At Tufts MC, all CT scans are performed by dedicated CT technologists.
 Our friendly and compassionate techs know how to calibrate the equipment to get the exact information your radiologist or referring doctor has requested.
 Furthermore, they understand the concerns patients sometimes have about CT technology and can give thoughtful answers to your questions.
-Patrick Garrett, our chief CT technologist, has been performing radiology exams for over 25 years.
+Laura Conway, our chief CT technologist, has been performing radiology exams for several years.

 What Is Contrast Media?